Skip to main content

 Core Concepts

-Before you dive in, it helps to know how Workloom thinks about a few key things.
+Before you dive in, it helps to know how WORKloom thinks about a few key things.
 These terms come up everywhere.

 Workspace

-Your workspace is your organization's home in Workloom.
+Your workspace is your organization's home in WORKloom.
 Everything — your people, contracts, leave policies, and settings — lives inside a workspace.

 If you're part of multiple companies or teams, each one gets its own workspace.